-SMG reports that in 2014, the DLCC experienced a slight decrease in the number of events but an increase in attendance and number of visits when compared to 2013.
-This can be attributed to the different types of events hosted at the DLCC.
-The main exhibit halls were occupied by events for 43% of the year.
+SMG reports that in 2015, the DLCC experienced a slight increase in the number of events and an increase of nearly 40,000 attendees compared to 2014 data.
+Attendence increases were seen across all event types in 2015.
+The main exhibit halls were occupied by events for 66% of the year.

 The total number of attendees is used throughout this report to calculate per-attendee intensity metrics.
-A per-attendee intensity measurement is used because it is easily quantifiable however it should be noted that it does not account for other factors that affect the activity level and building demands at the DLCC1.
+A per-attendee intensity measurement is used because it is easily quantifiable; however, it should be noted that this measure does not account for other factors that may affect the activity level and energy demands at the DLCC.2